AI Summary · Unofficial

 Decision typeobjection

-gender reassignment · Turkish Civil Code · Constitutional Court · legal requirements · judicial review
+Turkish Civil Code · gender reassignment · Constitutional Court · norm control · right to privacy

 Read in the Official Gazette →